bitcraftlab/Coding-Gestalt/07-code-and-compression/readme.md

-## Frequency Encoding
+## Grammar Encoding

-Replace frequently used tokens by new tokens.
+* Replace frequently used tokens by new tokens (i.e. Frequency Encoding)

-* rewriting results in a Grammar ( → Grammar Based Encoding).
+* Rewrite results as a Grammar

 #### Encoding Example